cyborg5/TinyUSB_Mouse_and_Keyboard/readme.md

-﻿# TinyUSB Mouse and Keyboard libraries
+﻿# TinyUSB Mouse and Keyboard library

-These libraries provide an Arduino Mouse.h and Keyboard.h compatible API for TinyUSB stack mouse and keyboard control.
+This library provides an Arduino Mouse.h and Keyboard.h compatible API for TinyUSB stack mouse and keyboard control.

 Copy all files to your "Arduino/libraries".
 See the "examples" folder for sample sketches.